Highlights of the "Freestyle Skiing Moguls" Competition - Milan-Cortina 2026 Olympic Games

 Scoring is based on three elements: "turns," "air," and "time."
 The total score is 100 points, with turns carrying the most weight at 60%, followed by air and time (speed) at 20% each.
 Turns are evaluated based on "line selection," whether the skier is skating on a straight line, "the quality of the skating," "the use of the lower body to absorb bumps," and "upper body balance."

-The two airs are evaluated on both the "difficulty" and "completeness" of the technique.
-Even if you fly a technical air trick with a high number of rotations and axes, you won't get a high score unless you have perfection in terms of grab, style, and landing in the air.
-Time is the only objective numerical data, and how fast you slide down the course is evaluated.
+The two airs are evaluated on both the "difficulty" and "degree of completion" of the technique.
+Even if an air trick has technical rotations and axes, it will not receive a high score unless it is completed with a high level of completion, including the grabs in the air, style, and landing.
+Time is the only objective numerical data, and it is evaluated on how quickly you slide down the course

 Dual Mogul Competition Format and Judging Method